iLusion3431/codename-website/src/pages/wiki/modding/scripting/shaders.md

 Avoid using switch cases, and use if statements where possible.
 *(switch cases are not supported on macOS or miscellaneous platforms)*

-Ints are not recommended when initiating vectors. *(ex, vec2(1, 1) is not supported on certain platforms, use vec2(1.0, 1.0) instead)*.
+Integers are not recommended when initiating vectors. *(ex, vec2(1, 1) is not supported on certain platforms, use vec2(1.0, 1.0) instead)*.
 Instead, use floats where it's expected.
 Like mod(1.0, 2.0) instead of mod(1, 2)

 Avoid using the following types: